webpro-nl/knip/.github/DEVELOPMENT.md

 ## Fixtures & Tests

 Pull requests should include one or more tests.
-See the `tests` and `tests/fixtures` directories to find relevant files that you may want to borrow or copy from.
+See the `tests` and `fixtures` directories to find relevant files that you may want to borrow or copy from.

 Let's assume you created `fixtures/feature` and `tests/feature.test.ts`.
 There are a few ways to run it: